 Control Melting and Thawing

 Of course, you reduce the likelihood of this occurring if you line your boxes with a high-quality refrigerant product.
 As recommended, you should also place each item in watertight plastic bags.
-Double bag frozen seafood items, but the bag should remain open if the seafood items are alive.
+Double bag frozen seafood items, but keep the bag open if the seafood items are alive.
 This allows air to enter and keeps them safe during transit.

 Limit Movement